Kerkorian: Flier, Fighter, Financier

 My editor at HarperCollins Publishers was shocked when she read this obituary in her morning New York Times.
 It wasn't that the 98-year-old billionaire had died suddenly.
 It wasn't because of any scandals or controversies in the life of Kirk Kerkorian.
 No, it was the detailed story of an extraordinary life lived for the most part outside the headlines -- bey0nd the spotlights.
 This son of immigrants born in Fresno, California, had gone from penniless to prosperous on a grand scale, had given away billions without becoming famous or naming buildings after himself, and had been a daring aviator before becoming a daring financier.
 What shocked this veteran well-informed editor was the mere surprise of discovery.
 As she exclaimed: "How could anyone so fascinating be someone I've never heard of?"

 Kirk loved boxing from a young age.
 As an amateur fighter in California we won a regional welterweight title, but he was most proud of knickname he earned in the local press: “Rifle Right Kerkorian.”
 His dream of a professional boxing career gave way to a new love: flying.
 But even in his 90’s, he was quick to assume his Rifle Right pose.
 He was also a ring fan.
-(Pictured below flanked by former heavyweight champ Mike Tyson and Ron Falahi, Kirk’s conditioning coach and personal aide.)

-Kirk, the dashing airline owner
+Kirk, the successful airline owner.

-Kirk with his first mustache
+Kirk with his first mustache.

-Kirk, the young flight instructor
+Kirk, the young flight instructor before the war.

-Kirk with his sister, Rose
+Younger brother Kirk with his 100-year-old sister, Rose Peschuls

 Previous